freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/send-and-display-chat-messages.md

 socket.emit('chat message', messageToSend);
 ```

 Now, on your server, you should be listening to the socket for the event `'chat message'` with the data being named `message`.
-Once the event is received, it should emit the event `'chat message'` to all sockets `io.emit` with the data being an object containing `username` and `message`.
+Once the event is received, it should emit the event `'chat message'` to all sockets using `io.emit`, sending a data object containing the `username` and `message`.

 In `client.js`, you should now listen for event `'chat message'` and, when received, append a list item to `#messages` with the username, a colon, and the message!